elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 **Permanent conversion**: An alternative is permanently convert your data to

-  - [OME-Files](https://www.openmicroscopy.org/ome-files/) - The [Open Microscopy Consortium (OME)](https://www.openmicroscopy.org/) has developed an open format, “OME-TIFF”, to which you can convert your data.
+  - [OME-Files](https://www.openmicroscopy.org/ome-files/) - The [Open Microscopy Consortium (OME)](https://www.openmicroscopy.org/) has developed an open format, "OME-TIFF", to which you can convert your data.
 Bio-Formats (above) is likely the most straight-forward method to convert your data to OME-TIFF.
   - The [bioformats2raw](https://github.com/glencoesoftware/bioformats2raw) and [raw2ometiff](https://github.com/glencoesoftware/raw2ometiff) toolchain provided by [Glencoe Software](https://www.glencoesoftware.com/) allows the more performant conversion of your data, but requires an extra intermediate copy of the data.
 If you have available space, you might want to give it a try.

-**Cloud (or “object”) storage**: If you are storing your data in the cloud, you will likely need a different file format since most current image file formats are not suitable for cloud storage.
+**Cloud (or "object") storage**: If you are storing your data in the cloud, you will likely need a different file format since most current image file formats are not suitable for cloud storage.
 OME is currently developing a [next-generation file format (NGFF)](https://ngff.openmicroscopy.org/latest/) that you can use.

 **Metadata**: If metadata are stored separately from the image data, the format of the metadata should follow the subject-specific standards regarding the schema, vocabulary or ontologies and storage format used such as: